alexcpn/alexcpn.github.io/html/other/k8s-sample-cluster.md

 # Bring up a Sample K8s cluster
-## On Bare-metal or OpenStack with Flannel (Networking), Containerd and HAProxy Ingress Controller
+## On Bare-metal or OpenStack with Flannel (Networking), Containerd

 Setup

 We have one master and three workers.
 All running Ubuntu-18.04.
-One node has a floating IP -10.131.228.167.
+One node has a floating IP 10.131.XX.YY and node 192.168.0.5.
 This will be the master, rest 3 are workers.

 Make all firewall ports Open.
 You don't want to get stuck here.